Propeller Club Port of Houston, About Us

 - An annual convention to gather with Club members from around the world and hear experts discuss issues critical to your industry.

 - Many social events throughout the year to help you build personal and business relationships with others in the maritime community.

 - Sponsorships are available to publicize your company

 The Propeller Club was conceived in 1922 as an ever-growing group of maritime professionals gathered frequently to discuss mutual problems concerning American shipping.
 This original group slowly expanded and on January 24, 1923 they formally organized themselves as the "Propeller Club of the Port of New York”.

-News of the club spread to other port cities, and Propeller Clubs were formed in Boston, New Orleans, and at Yale University.
+News of the club spread to other port cities and Propeller Clubs were formed in Boston, New Orleans and at Yale University.
 On November 7, 1927, The Propeller Club of the United States as a national and international organization was formed, with individual member clubs designated as "Ports."
 Ports followed in Tampa, Seattle, Jacksonville and Miami.
 The first overseas Propeller Club Port was formed in Hamburg, Germany, in 1932, by Americans engaged in the maritime business there.

 "Propeller" in the name refers to the propulsion of ships and is symbolic of the driving force required to communicate the need for an adequate, privately-owned merchant marine for both overseas and domestic commerce.

 Today, the International Propeller Club of the United States is an international business network dedicated to the promotion of the maritime industry, commerce and global trade.